Quinn Pitcock

-Quinn Michael Pitcock (born September 14, 1983) is a former American football defensive tackle who played in the NFL.
-He played college football for Ohio State University, and earned consensus All-American honors.
-He was drafted by the Indianapolis Colts in the third round of the 2007 NFL Draft, and played a single regular NFL season for the Colts.
+Quinn Michael Pitcock (born September 14, 1983) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, earning consensus All-American honors in 2006.
+He was selected by the Indianapolis Colts in the third round of the 2007 NFL draft and played one season for the Colts.

-Early years
+Early life

 Pitcock was born in Piqua, Ohio.
 He attended Piqua High School, and played defensive tackle for the Piqua Indians high school football.
 He received all-state honors as a senior in 2001, and was rated as a Top 100 college prospect by Scout.com.

 College career

 Pitcock attended Ohio State University, where he played for coach Jim Tressel's Ohio State Buckeyes football team from 2002 to 2006.
 As a junior in 2005, he was a second-team All-Big Ten selection; as a senior in 2006, he was a first-team All-Big Ten selection and a consensus first-team All-American, and was awarded the Bill Willis Trophy.